HackSoc/constitution/README.md

 # The HackSoc Constitution

-The 'master' branch of this repository holds the canonical version of the HackSoc constitution.
+The 'master' branch of this repository holds the canonical version of the HackSoc constitution and its appendices.

-The constitution is available in [Constitution.md](./Constitution.md).
+The constitution is available in [Constitution.md](./Constitution.md) and appendices may be found in [appendices/](./appendices/).

 A PDF copy of the constitution and declaration can be produced by running `make` (pdflatex and [pandoc](https://pandoc.org/) are required). `Roles.md` should be created by copying `Roles.template.md`, filling in the names and removing the instructions, but should not be committed.